| CloserLook > John > John 18:1-40 |

 But

-in Jesus’ case, it was your sin and mine, not the physical suffering,
+in Jesus’ case, it was your sin and mine, not the physical suffering, which

-which bore down with awful force upon His sinless nature.
+bore down with awful force upon His sinless nature.

 Because

-us", He knew, that for the first time in His eternal existence, He would be separated from His Heavenly
+Jesus would be made "sin for us," He knew that for the first time in His eternal existence He would be separated

 The

-contemplation of that awful separation simply lacerated His soul
+contemplation of that awful separation simply lacerated His soul --- "O my Father, if it be possible, let

-possible, let this cup pass from me".
+this cup pass from me.”

 ~ ~ ~ ~ ~ ~